14-year-old excels in college classes in VSU’s dual enrollment program

 He is taking classes in business and the medical field and the young scholar said he hopes to set an example for those who want to excel and are up for a college challenge.

 “I hope that there will be others the same age as me or younger to come eventually.
-I think it’s a great opportunity for anyone to do,” Fisher said.
+I fell like it’s a great opportunity for anyone to do,” Fisher said.

 Click here to find out more about the dual enrollment program at VSU.